-This year's theme is sharing your colours!
 We've created a selection of materials for you.
 Edit them, add your logo, and share them - join the most international Rare Disease Day yet.

-Materials available in Mandarin, English, Arabic, Spanish, Portuguese, French, Hindi, and Russian.
+Materials available in multiple languages including Mandarin, English, Arabic, Spanish, Portuguese, French, and Hindi.

 Also available for download: